← Back to Home

 What the extension does

-The IndexFox extension lets you sign in to your IndexFox account from your browser, see whether the current tab's domain is in your account, add new websites to your account in one click, and open the IndexFox search widget on pages you own.
-It works alongside the main IndexFox service at indexfox.ai.
+The IndexFox extension lets you see whether the current tab's domain is in your IndexFox account, add new websites to your account in one click, and open the IndexFox search widget directly on the page you're currently on.
+Sign-in happens on indexfox.ai in a normal browser tab — the extension simply detects that you're signed in and uses that session.

 Data we handle